 Our lawyers regularly represent clients around the world in connection with cross-border transactions with U.S. companies and with expansion into the U.S. market.
 Several attorneys at Robinson+Cole are fluent in foreign languages, such as Spanish, German, Swedish, Mandarin, Cantonese, and Dari.
-Our lawyers regularly speak and present to foreign clients and professional groups on topics such as doing business in the United States, engaging U.S. investors, international opportunities, and negotiating with domestic buyers and sellers on cross border transactions.
+Our lawyers regularly speak with and present to foreign clients and professional groups on topics such as doing business in the United States, engaging U.S. investors, international opportunities, and negotiating with domestic buyers and sellers on cross-border transactions.

 Representation of US subsidiary of a Scandinavian steel manufacturer in a technology joint venture with a $1 billion-plus agricultural equipment company.

 Representation of U.S. subsidiary of Australian company specializing in building products technology for civil construction and building development.

 Representation of U.K.-based software company in connection with its acquisition by merger of a Massachusetts-based software development company.

 Ongoing representation of a Canadian national bank, acting as U.S. counsel in connection with loan transactions in Central America, South America and the Caribbean.
 Transaction jurisdictions include Mexico, Panama, Colombia, Guatemala, Belize, Jamaica, Brazil, British Virgin Islands, U.S. Virgin Islands, and Bahamas.

 Regularly counsel international clients on U.S. matters relating to cross-border structuring, operations, finance, and acquisitions, with a particular focus on Canada-U.S. cross-border issues.